 Sure she is there to answer questions and comment here and there, but I would have preferred more.
 If I compare her with Michelle Schroeder-Gardner’s presence in her Facebook group for the course Making Sence of Affiliate Marketing, there is a massive difference.
 Michelle often answers within minutes.
 (You can read about her class below.)

-Anyway, Pinfinite Growth has been very good for me and my earnings!
+Anyway, Pinfinite Growth was very good for me and my earnings!
 If you are blogging in some sort of lifestyle niche and need to up your Pinterest skills, I can really recommend the course!

 SEO class for Bloggers

 When I started blogging in 2006, mastering Search Engine Optimization was pretty much the only way to get website traffic.
 And today, with some 350,000 visitors from Google each month, I think I can say that I am pretty OK on SEO skills.
 BUT – SEO changes all the time!
 What worked a few years ago or even a few months ago might not be as effective today.

 A favorite class to learn SEO online is How I Hit #1 on Google: The 2017 Complete SEO Course”.
 Super cheesy name, I know, but the content is great if you really want to learn SEO from scratch.
-5.5 hours of video trainings, and extra articles and resources.
+5.5 hours of video training, and extra articles and resources.
 I also like that the course teaches legit ways to rank – not anything that could get you penalized for spamming.

 The course also touches on Social Media traffic, which is a nice extra.